First written: 9 Aug. 2014; last update: 14 Aug. 2017

 This results in exactly the same beliefs as if you do have qualia (whatever that's supposed to mean), and those beliefs are all we need to explain.
 The hypothesis that something "special" happens at some particular stage of neural processing or at some particular level of brain complexity is useless (although there is still a non-dualist sense in which very complex brains are qualitatively different from very simple ones, in a similar way as a tree is qualitatively different from a blade of grass).
 If you still want to declare that certain types of neural processing are consciousness, that's fine, but then you're not making a metaphysical claim, just a definitional one.
 Perhaps you're just making a generalization about the sorts of brain processes that tend to precede beliefs (of a certain type) that one is conscious, which I have no quarrel with.
 (Of course, there may be other, simpler kinds of beliefs in one's own consciousness that have other, simpler neural precursors.
 And it's unclear to what extent consciousness in general, rather than self-consciousness specifically, should be said to require belief in one's consciousness anyway.)

-Here's an even simpler way to make the same point.
-Philosophical zombies sincerely believe themselves to be conscious, even though they lack the philosopher's qualia.
-How do you know that you're not a zombie?
+Given that philosophical zombies sincerely believe themselves to be conscious, even though they lack the philosopher's qualia, how do you know that you're not a zombie?
 The beliefs physically manifested in your neural configuration are exactly the same as the zombie's.
 If you think zombies are possible, you should worry that you might actually be a zombie, since you have no way of knowing that you're not one.
 (By "you" in the previous sentence I mean your physical self, which is the action-guiding conception of self, given that non-interacting non-material selves/experiences/phenomenal properties don't take actions that can affect the physical world.)
 And if you think zombies aren't possible, then you aren't a property dualist.

 A property dualist might reply to the previous paragraph as follows: The conscious properties that supervene on my physical existence consciously know themselves to be conscious.
 Their consciousness self-verifies the fortuitous belief by my physical brain that I'm conscious.
 But this doesn't help our physical brains and bodies when making choices, since our physical brains and bodies can never know whether consciousness is supervening on them.
 It seems they would always have to act as if uncertain about whether phenomenal consciousness actually exists in their world.
 That said, if you're a sentiocentrist property dualist who only cares about phenomenal sentience, then you may as well act as if you and others are actually conscious, since your actions only matter if that's the case.